Suigetsu/ft_irc/README.md

 5. [Authors](https://github.com/Suigetsu/ft_irc?tab=readme-ov-file#authors)

 ## What is IRC?
-IRC, short for Internet Relay Chat, is a text-based chat protocol that allows clients to communecate with other clients (or servers) over.
+IRC, short for Internet Relay Chat, is a text-based chat protocol that allows clients to communecate with other clients (or servers).
 IRC users connect to one of numerous networks and then join one or more of the channels.
 ### IRC CLIENT AND SERVER
 - Servers:
   > a point to which clients may connect and talk to each other, and a point for other servers to connect to, forming an IRC network.
 [Read more](https://modern.ircdocs.horse/#servers)